A multimedia documentation Teaching English in Laos From the point of view of the volunteers

 Lao cuisine is diverse and distinct from other southeast

-The staple food is steamed sticky rice, which is eaten by hand and the most famous Lao dish is larb (ລາບ) which you can also see on this picture.
-It is a spicy mixture of marinated meat or fish with a different herbs and spices.
-Another popular Lao dish spicy green papaya salad.
-Galangal, lemongrass, and fish sauce are important ingredients oft most Lao dishes.
+The staple food is steamed sticky rice, which is eaten by hand and the most famous Lao dish is larb (ລາບ; pronounced lap) which you can also see on this picture.
+It is a spicy mixture of marinated meat or fish with different herbs and spices.
+Another popular Lao dish is spicy green papaya salad.
+Galangal (a tropical rhizomatous spice, similar to ginger), lemongrass, and fish sauce are important ingredients of most Lao dishes.

 Lao food - rice